-5.2 Training of emergency personnel
+6.2 Training of emergency personnel

 Emergency medical technicians staffing an ambulance and carrying out basic pre-hospital care techniques can save lives and limit disability.
-At the same time, there is no evidence for the effectiveness of training pre-hospital care paramedical personnel in advanced life-saving skills (Kobusingye et al., 2006).
-Research shows that the level of training and the degree of professionalism involved varies (Chamberlain, 1998, Huemer et al., 1994).
+At the same time, there is no evidence for the effectiveness of training pre-hospital care paramedical personnel in advanced life-saving skills (Kobusingye et al, 2006).
+Research shows that the level of training and the degree of professionalism involved varies (Chamberlain, 1998; Huemer et al, 1994).
 The important status of the emergency medical technician is often not well recognized, is seen as an accessory for the fire department, or is even left to volunteers.
 The establishment of minimum standards at European Union level has been recommended by clinical experts in Europe (Buylaert, 1999).
 Non-medical emergency services need to be trained in basic life support in order to provide immediate first aid.
-There also needs to be cooperation between the fire-fighting services and medical personnel when victims are not readily accessible and special training is organized in many Member States to this effect.
-Evaluation has shown that by a 3-day cross-sectoral team training course, the extrication and on scène-time may be reduced by as much as 40-50% which is important not least in extreme weather conditions Ersson et al, 1999.
-One issue, in particular, is the need for safe extrication of victims and awareness of the rescue services of special hazards such as undeployed airbags.
+There also needs to be cooperation between the fire-fighting services and medical personnel when victims are not readily accessible and special training is organised in many Member States to this effect.
+Evaluation has shown that by a 3-day cross-sectoral team training course, the extrication and on scene-time may be reduced by as much as 40-50% (Ersson et al, 1999).
+One issue, in particular, is the need for awareness of the rescue services of special hazards, such as undeployed airbags, in order to safely extract accident victims.

-5.3 The availability and response times of ambulances
+6.3 The availability and response times of ambulances

 Land ambulances are used in the majority of attendance at the scene of road collisions in Europe.
-The standardization of equipment in ambulances in Europe has been recommended, together with the development of appropriate vehicle and driver safety standards, given the considerable number of crashes involving ambulances (Buylaert, 1999).
+The standardization of equipment in ambulances in Europe has been recommended, together with the development of appropriate vehicle and driver safety standards, given the considerable number of accidents involving ambulances (Buylaert, 1999).

-A research overview (Elvik et al., 2009) indicates that the faster a road casualty can gain access to expert first aid, the greater the chance of survival and full recovery.
+A research overview (Elvik et al, 2009) indicates that the faster a road casualty can gain access to expert first aid, the greater the chance of survival and full recovery.
 Research shows that:

-In general, road traffic deaths increase with increasing ambulance response time which is strongly related to population density.

-The proportion of fatal crashes is lowest where ambulance availability is best and highest where ambulance availability is poor.
+- In general, road traffic deaths increase with increasing ambulance response time which is strongly related to population density. - The proportion of fatal accidents is lowest where ambulance availability is best and highest where ambulance availability is poor.

-Response times depend amongst other things upon the distance to the nearest hospital, the availability of ambulances and ambulance personnel, road and traffic conditions and the accurateness of the descriptions of the crash location (Elvik et al., 2009).
+Response times depend amongst other things on the distance to the nearest hospital, the availability of ambulances and ambulance personnel, road and traffic conditions and the accurateness of the descriptions of the accident location (Elvik et al, 2009).